NBA Rumors: Kyrie Irving Doesn’t Regret Demanding A Trade From Cavaliers, ‘For Me, It Was Time’

-Last summer, All-Star point guard Kyrie Irving made one of the biggest headlines when he demanded a trade from the Cleveland Cavaliers.
-After three consecutive appearances to the NBA Finals and winning an NBA championship title, Irving felt that it was time for him to move out of the shadow of LeBron James.
-In August 2017, the Cavaliers traded Irving to the Boston Celtics for a trade package including Isaiah Thomas, Jae Crowder, Ante Zizic, and draft picks.
+Last summer, All-Star point guard Kyrie Irving made the biggest headlines when he demanded a trade from the Cleveland Cavaliers.
+After three consecutive appearances in the NBA Finals and winning an NBA championship, Irving felt that it was time for him to move out of the shadow of LeBron James.
+In August, 2017, the Cavaliers traded Irving to the Boston Celtics for a trade package including Isaiah Thomas, Jae Crowder, Ante Zizic, and draft picks.

 Most people initially believed that the Cavaliers won the trade after acquiring veterans who could keep them in a win-now mode and a young player and draft picks that could speed up the rebuilding process if they plan to go on a different route.
 More than a year since the blockbuster deal happened, it’s still one of the most talked about topics in the league.
 So far, Kyrie Irving doesn’t have any regret with his trade demand and called the trade to Boston the “best move” for his NBA career.